2K 57W 5P 181043

 This D'Agostino-Stutz was shown in Sweden, in 2011.

-Currently the car is on display at the Petersen Automotive Museum, standing next to the Wayne Newton Convertible.
+Later the car was on display at the Petersen Automotive Museum, standing next to the Wayne Newton Convertible.

 Photos by Allen Ridderhoff.
 Thanks!!!